-Immerse yourself in Kyoto on an afternoon guided tour tour through the vibrant green and red Heian Shrine.
-Admire Sanjusangendo Hall with its 1001 Kannon statues and the Kiyomizu Temple where you’ll enjoy sweeping city views from the large terrace.
-All entry fees and return coach transfers are included.
+Immerse yourself in the beauty and history of Kyoto on an afternoon guided tour through the former capitol’s vibrant shrines and temples.
+Admire the alluring green and red Heian Shrine.
+Stroll Sanjusangendo Hall with its 1,001 Kannon statues and the Kiyomizu Temple where you’ll enjoy sweeping city views from the large terrace.
+All entry fees are included.

 - Walk through Sanjusangendo Temple, Japan's longest wooden structure